loicfrering/backbone.datagrid/README.md

 A column definition can be a string or an object.
-If a string is passed, a default column definition will be generated with the specified string used as the column's property property (no there's no typo here).
+If a string is passed, a default column definition will be generated with the specified string used as the column's property.

-### Default column definition

 ### Column definition

 #### property (string)

 The model's property that gonna be displayed in the column.
-Can be omitted if the column describe a combination of different properties of the model.
+Can be omitted if the column describe a combination of different properties of the model, refer custom views below.

 #### title (string)

 The title of the column which will be displayed in the table header.
+If not defined, the column's property will be used for generating a nicely formated title, here are some examples:

+* name => Name
+* events_url => Events Url
+* issue_events_url => Issue Events Url

 #### sortable (boolean)

 If the column is sortable or not.
+Default to false.

 #### sortBy (string)

+The column which will be used for sorting, see dedicated sorting section below for more details.

 #### comparator (function)